Sabayon/puppet-sabayon/README.md

 Overrides the detection of the operating system on Sabayon systems to `Sabayon`.

+### Tasks

+This module includes tasks for ad-hoc use with Puppet Bolt or Choria.

+### `cleanup`

+This task executes `equo cleanup` command on the target nodes, which frees up disk space used by cached package downloads.
+It does not accept any parameters, and does not support running noop mode.

 ## Limitations

 This module is actively used by the developer against current Sabayon versions.